scriptrdotio/device-agnostic-app/app/Readme.md

 - Your application is deployed to your account with a package version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module which you can find under app/view/build/.
 If you wish to use an unpackaged version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module and modify it, replace index.html with index.unpackage.html and checkout the master branch of [UIComponents](https://github.com/scriptrdotio/UIComponents).
 Read more about it [here](https://github.com/scriptrdotio/https://github.com/scriptrdotio/device-agnostic-app/tree/master/app/view/build/Readme.md).

 # About the code
-This section gives you an overview of the structure of the application and describes the responsibilities of the different scripts and file that compose it.
+This section gives you an overview of the structure of the application and describes the responsibilities of the different scripts and files that compose it.

 ## app/api folder
 The api folder contains scripts that define the API of the application, i.e. they are used by clients, such as the user interface (UI) or the client application running on the devices.